Easowon/Cellular-Automata/README.md

 # Cellular Automata

-A commandline simulator for Conways Game of Life with modifications.
+A mini commandline simulator for Conways Game of Life with modifications.

 ## Build